Theme

 What appears notable

-Based on the repository, the notable move is Git-shaped: agent definitions are treated as versioned, shareable project material rather than only runtime configuration.
+The repository is useful for checking the Git-shaped move: agent definitions are treated as versioned, shareable project material rather than only runtime configuration.

 Before using